 This recipe helps you make soft honey wheat rolls you can be proud to serve for company or for a special family dinner.
 They are beautiful in a bread basket.

+Tastes as good as it looks.
 There is something so beautiful about baked goods with whole wheat flour.
-The browned color, the rustic look, and the flecks of whole wheat that are visible inside.
+The browned color, the rustic look, and the flecks of whole wheat are visible inside.
 These rolls feel cozy and homey, and look especially nice when mixed with other rolls.

+Perfect for holidays.
 The deeper color of these rolls gives them a fall feeling, and I make them every Thanksgiving.
-They are one of those things that only comes out of the oven certain times of year, even though we like them.
+They are one of those things that only come out of the oven at certain times of the year, even though we like them.
 They just go with soups and cooler weather to me.
 So when that first chilly morning hits, pull out this recipe and get baking.

 When you knead the dough, you want to make sure there is enough liquid in it.
-I always put a range of liquid in my recipes because it will vary depending on how you measure you flour and the brand of flour you are using.
-With whole wheat rolls, I find that I end up adding the greater amount of liquid a lot.
+I always put a range of liquids in my recipes because it will vary depending on how you measure your flour and the brand of flour you are using.
+With whole wheat rolls, I find that I end up adding a greater amount of liquid a lot.